mattvick/slope-tech/Slope.md

 - Authentication (Customer login)
 - Integration with [third parties payment providers](#third-parties-payment-providers)

-Lots of forms - FYI _forms kinda suck_ - they are tedious and time-consuming due to:
+Contains forms for data entry - FYI _forms kinda suck_ - they are tedious and time-consuming due to:

 - Validation
 - Error states
 - Multi step state management

-### Third parties payment providers
+## Third parties payment providers

 Used to add: